Busan - Geoje Fixed Link, South Korea

 Construction started early in 2004 on an 8.2km motorway between Busan – Korea's southernmost, second largest city – and the island of Geoje.
 Of this 8.2km, four-lane fixed link, there will be 4km of immersed tunnel and two 2km cable-stayed bridges.
 It is thought that the immersed tunnel will become one of the longest in the world to date, especially in an area where there is so much seismic activity.

-Completion of the link is expected in 2009, and total project costs have been estimated at at $1.225bn (Won 1,446.9bn).
+The link is expected to be completed by December 2010, and total project costs have been estimated at $1.9bn.
 The current journey to the island takes over three and a half hours driving time over an out of the way route of over 140km or involves using the ferry; the new link will cut the journey time to one hour (60km).

 KDB, a leading bank throughout northeast Asia, has provided the majority of the funds for the fixed link (Won 1.1 trillion).
 This is claimed to be the biggest project finance deal in Korea in 2003. $375m is to be provided by a Government Supported Fund, with $883m being sourced from a Civil Fund.
 COWI has been awarded DKK160m ($25.4m) for its involvement in the project design.